Multnomah County Health Department

 This workshop project was developed by the Climate and Built Environment work group within the Healthy Homes and Communities team (HHC) at the Multnomah County Health Department.
 The client expressed the need for this project now due to the increasing severity of heat events and the necessity for longer-term interventions to mitigate the impacts of heat on the community.

-In the Summer of 2021, Multnomah County experienced a heat dome that killed 75 people and caused 258 individuals to seek medical care in emergency rooms and urgent care facilities.
-Since 2021, heat-related fatalities have remained elevated above the pre-2021 baseline, with zero deaths occurring in the prior five years.
+In the Summer of 2021, Multnomah County experienced a heat dome that resulted in the tragic deaths of 75 people and caused 258 individuals to seek medical care in emergency rooms and urgent care facilities.
+While heat related treatment had been experienced in previous heat waves, no heat related deaths had been recorded by the county prior to the Heat Dome.
+Since 2021, heat-related fatalities have remained elevated above the pre-2021 baseline.
 Medical visits for illness and injury also remain elevated from 2021 onwards.

 Many of the more easily implementable short-term solutions have already been implemented in Portland, and the HHC team is looking to plan for deeper changes to physical infrastructure to limit the extent to which the built environment amplifies ground-level temperature during extreme heat events.
 Further, this project from HHC calls for building relationships to improve adaptive capacity during extreme heat.